 Bouncing while doing stretching exercises will increase the risk of injuries.

 These exercises are great to improve flexibility and range of motion of the muscles throughout the body.
 It’s easy to do, and seniors only need minimal equipment.

-If you or your senior loved one need any help or advice with your stretching exercises, please get in contact with Alegre Health Care.
+If you or your senior loved one need any help or advice with your stretching exercises, please get in contact with Alegre Health Care and our home care team.
 We’re always ready to help seniors increase their flexibility and improve their quality of life.